avaneev/r8brain-free-src/README.md

 front-end for FFT functions, instead of Ooura FFT.
 IPP makes sample rate conversion faster by 18% in average.

+If a larger initial processing delay and a very minor sample timing error are not an issue, for the most efficiency you can define these macros in `r8bconf.h` or during compilation:

+    #define R8B_IPP 1
+    #define R8B_FASTTIMING 1
+    #define R8B_EXTFFT 1

 The code of this library was commented in the [Doxygen](http://www.doxygen.org/) style.
 To generate the documentation locally you may run the `doxygen ./other/r8bdoxy.txt` command from the library's directory.